thomasgoldstein/zabuyaki/res/tiled/README.md

 Horizontal parts of the polyline fix vertical camera position.
 Descending and ascending parts make the camera follow the path.

+> Hint: Use menu **View / Object Types Editor** to set the colour of the camera object (e.g. red).

-Hint: Hold SPACE key while drawing with the left mouse button pressed to pan the stage.
+> Hint: Hold SPACE key while drawing with the left mouse button pressed to pan the stage.

 ## Background images ##
 Every BG image goes into its own layer.
-Go to the Layers tab.
-Create Image layer.
+Go to the **Layers tab**.
+Create **Image layer**.

 Name bg images for your easy editing.